-- 20 Robust multimodal research has therefore revealed that a cortical hierarchy from unimodal to - 21 transmodal cortex constitutes the primary organizational axis of the cortex, based on a - 22 convergence of anatomical and functional evidence at both the micro- and the macroscale.
-Next, - 23 we review evidence indicating that this hierarchical organization also coincides with the pattern - of cortical expansion across both ontogeny and phylogeny, with transmodal cortices exhibiting - 25 disproportionate expansion.
+Robust multimodal research has therefore revealed that a cortical hierarchy from unimodal to transmodal cortex constitutes the primary organizational axis of the cortex, based on a convergence of anatomical and functional evidence at both the micro- and the macroscale.
+Next, we review evidence indicating that this hierarchical organization also coincides with the pattern of cortical expansion across both ontogeny and phylogeny, with transmodal cortices exhibiting disproportionate expansion.

-- 27 On the developmental side, although the brain as a whole expands substantially during humans' - 28 exceptionally protracted developmental period, transmodal association cortices expand by an - 29 approximate factor of four twice as much as the expansion of primary cortices 3.
-This means that over the course of human brain development from birth to adulthood, transmodal association cortices come to constitute an increasing proportion of the total cortical volume - in correspondence with an increase in those cognitive capacities that are most distinctly human, such as executive control, abstract perceptually-decoupled thought, and long-term planning.
+On the developmental side, although the brain as a whole expands substantially during humans' exceptionally protracted developmental period, transmodal association cortices expand by an approximate factor of four-twice as much as the expansion of primary cortices.3 This means that over the course of human brain development from birth to adulthood, transmodal association cortices come to constitute an increasing proportion of the total cortical volume-in correspondence with an increase in those cognitive capacities that are most distinctly human, such as executive control, abstract perceptually-decoupled thought and long-term planning.
 In other words, the progressive development of distinctly human cognitive capacities in human children coincides with the protracted ontogenetic expansion of the apex of the cortical hierarchy.

-On the evolutionary side, similar conclusions about the role of transmodal association cortex in supporting distinctly human cognitive capacities can also be reached by comparing humans with non-human primates, such as the well-studied macaque (Macaca mulatta, Macaca fascicularis) and the species most evolutionarily close to Homo sapiens: the chimpanzee (Pan troglodytes).
+On the evolutionary side, similar conclusions about the role of transmodal association cortex in supporting distinctly human cognitive capacities can also be reached by comparing humans with non-human primates, such as the well studied macaque (Macaca mulatta, M. fascicularis) and the species most evolutionarily close to Homo sapiens: the chimpanzee (Pan troglodytes).
 Although the substantial differences between species and their unique environmental adaptations should not be underestimated when comparing cognitive abilities, it is evident that the range and complexity of cognitive aptitudes in humans far exceeds that of other mammals, including other primates.
 It is therefore reasonable to wonder what aspect(s) of the human brain most differentiate it from the brains of other primates.
-Even after accounting for differences in total brain size, humans exhibit disproportionate expansion of transmodal association cortices compared with other primates ^{4,6,109}.
-Transmodal association cortices also notably express the highest rate of human-accelerated genes pertaining to brain function and development 4.
-Intriguingly, the regional prevalence of synergy (the super-additive gain in information that is present when two elements are considered together, such that the whole is greater than the sum of its parts; 110,111) over redundancy (the extent to which regions are interchangeable in terms of the information they encode) also reaches its peak in the transmodal association cortex, correlating with a region's degree of evolutionary expansion and expression of humanaccelerated genes 40.
-The overall reliance on synergy (but not redundancy) is also significantly higher in the brains of humans versus macaques 40 providing additional evidence for its intimate link with higher-order cognition.
+Even after accounting for differences in total brain size, humans exhibit disproportionate expansion of transmodal association cortices compared with other primates.^{4,6,107} Transmodal association cortices also notably express the highest rate of human-accelerated genes pertaining to brain function and development.4 Intriguingly, the regional prevalence of synergy (the super-additive gain in information that is present when two elements are considered together, such that the whole is greater than the sum of its parts^{108,109}) over redundancy (the extent to which regions are interchangeable in terms of the information they encode) also reaches its peak in the transmodal association cortex, correlating with a region's degree of evolutionary expansion and expression of human-accelerated genes.110 The overall reliance on synergy (but not redundancy) is also significantly higher in the brains of humans versus macaques110 providing additional evidence for its intimate link with higher-order cognition.

-- 1 Taken together, multimodal research has revealed that a cortical hierarchy from unimodal to - 2 transmodal cortex constitutes the primary organizational axis of the cortex.
-In the next section, - 3 we review the neurobiological underpinnings that underlie the exceptional expansion of - 4 transmodal cortex.
+Taken together, multimodal research has revealed that a cortical hierarchy from unimodal to transmodal cortex constitutes the primary organizational axis of the cortex.
+In the next section, we review the neurobiological underpinnings that underlie the exceptional expansion of transmodal cortex.

-6 III.
-5-HT2A receptors as potent modulators and key developmental drivers of human
+5-HT2A receptors as potent modulators and key developmental drivers of human transmodal cortex

-7 transmodal cortex

-- 8 In the preceding sections we have established the unique structural and functional properties of - 9 transmodal cortex, highlighting its flexibility, plasticity, and location at the apex of the cortical - 10 hierarchy.
-In what follows we review emerging research on the 5-HT2A receptor (5-HT2AR) - supporting its potent ability to modulate the functioning of human adult transmodal cortex and its - 12 potentially critical role in driving its developmental expansion.
+In the preceding sections we have established the unique structural and functional properties of transmodal cortex, highlighting its flexibility, plasticity and location at the apex of the cortical hierarchy.
+In what follows we review emerging research on 5-HT2AR supporting its potent ability to modulate the functioning of human adult transmodal cortex and its potentially critical role in driving its developmental expansion.

-A. Neuroanatomical localization of the 5-HT2AR along the cortical hierarchy
+Neuroanatomical localization of the 5-HT2A receptor along the cortical hierarchy